Sobeston/zig.guide/chapter-1.md

 Zig's basic if statement is simple in that it only accepts a `bool` value (of values `true` or `false`).
 There is no concept of truthy or falsy values.

-Here I will introduce testing.
+Here we will introduce testing.
 Save the below code and compile + run it with `zig test file-name.zig`.
 We will be using the [`expect`](https://ziglang.org/documentation/master/std/#std;testing.expect) function from the standard library, which will cause the test to fail if its given the value `false`.
 When a test fails, the error and stack trace will be shown.

 ```zig
 const expect = @import("std").testing.expect;